TR-1000/Phone_Book/README.md

-# Phone_Book
+# A Game of Phones
 ### A log of smartPhone addiction...Basically a personal phone blog.
-[This is a CRUD application](https://the-phone-book.herokuapp.com/) for posting pictures and other information about smartphones I've purchased over the last decade.
+[A Game of Phones is a full stack application](https://the-phone-book.herokuapp.com/) for posting pictures and other information about smartphones I've purchased over the last decade.
 ![](https://github.com/TR-1000/Phone_Book/blob/master/a_game_of_phones.png)

 # Built With